KFurudate/kaggle_MoA/README.md

 ## 20201017
 - [20201016-moa-lgbm-benchmark-v7.ipynb](notebooks/20201016-moa-lgbm-benchmark-v7.ipynb)
+  - I was not able to make it time within 9 hours in Kaggle's notebook, so I'll experiment with "Debug mode = False" in the local.
 - [20201017-moa-lgbm-benchmark-v7.ipynb](notebooks/20201017-moa-lgbm-benchmark-v7.ipynb)
-  - I was not able to make it time within 9 hours in Kaggle's notebook, so I'll experiment in the local.